nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `editTeamLeader tn/[Team name] tl/[New Team leader]`

 #### Example usage:
-- `editTeamLeader tn/Alpha Team tl/Bob`
+- For example, if want to change the team leader of `Team Romeo` to `John Lim`, you need to type `editTeamLeader tn/Team Romeo tl/John Lim`.
-  - Result: Now, the team with team name `Alpha Team` changed its team leader to be `Bob`.
+- Now, you will see that the team leader for `Team Romeo` has changed to `John Lim`.
   ![EditTeamLeaderCommand](images/UG_images/EditTeamLeaderCommand.png)

 <div markdown="block" class="alert alert-primary">